 So, that’s what I’ve done.
 Now, I didn’t do anything crazy.
 And I’m going to talk about two things here.
 We’re going to talk about suppressors and magazines.

 So I didn’t address this earlier in the review, but a fantastic feature of this gun if the included suppressor adapter.

-I did not realize that the TX22 comes with a suppressor adapter in the box.
+I did not realize that the TX22 has a suppressor adapter in the box.
 This thing is 1/2 x 5/8.

 It is the standard .22LR size suppressor thread pitch.
 A little cap screws off the barrel, then you screw on the suppressor mount.

-The really cool thing about this end piece is, is you can leave it on there.
-Even if you want to shoot it unsuppressed, you can leave the cap on there, and take your suppressor off.
+The cool thing about this end piece is that you can leave it on there.
+Even if you want to shoot it unsuppressed, you can leave the cap on there and take your suppressor off.
 I don’t know why you’d want to do that, but you could.